abmunawar8/1800_202530_BBY31/README.md

 ### Limitations

 - Accessibility features can be further improved.
+- Currently, the user is only able to upload images that are smaller than 1MB when creating a new listing.
+This is due to Firestore only allowing documents to be up to 1MB.

 ### Future Work

 - Scrape web for volunteer opportunities (use API)
+- Use Google Firebase's "Storage" to store user images that are larger than 1MB
+- Create support documentation for how to use the app.
+Link this to the support button in account.html
+- Add the feature to search for listings
+- Let the user see volunteer listings that they don't have the skills for, but put them at the bottom of their feed

 ---